ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.3.2 Referring to already Uploaded Documents
 1. An Individual logs in to the pre-registration system and opts to Update\modify a Pre-Registration Application
 1. The system redirects the Individual to the Demographic Details saved in the system earlier
-1. The Individual can update the required data (Basic Demographic) and can proceed to upload Documents.
+1. The Individual can update the required data (basic Demographic) and can proceed to upload Documents.
 1. The Individual may then opt to replace an existing document by uploading new document if he\she wants to update the document uploaded (for any of POI, POA, POB, and supporting Document)
 1. The Individual should then review and Confirm Details before proceeding to book appointment